fernandolpz21/fernandolpz21/README.md

 - 👋 Hello World!
 I’m @fernandolpz21
 - 📚 6th-semester computer science bachelor's student
-- 👀 I’m interested in software development and project management roles
+- 👀 I’m interested in software development and project management
-- 🌱 I am an enthusiastic learner looking forward to collaborae on projects that can help me improve my skills.
+- 🌱 I am passionate about learning and collaborating on projects that challenge me to improve my skills
 - 📫 How to reach me: fernando.lpzg2@gmail.com